|

 make an intimate portrait of a man’s existential crisis in contemporary Los

 Angeles.”
 There’s still time, Sofia.
-Just don’t keep repeating
+Just don’t

-country, France, at a particular social-cultural-historical moment.
-Use the word
+particular country, France, at a particular social-cultural-historical

-Sartre-ianly - or not at all).
-No, the best director’s statements exist, I have
+No, the best director’s statements exist, I have discovered, at extremes – extreme extremes - of artistic

-extremes - of artistic accomplishment.
-Either they come with films so bad
+accomplishment.
+Either they come with films so bad that the DS is like a gem

-that the DS is like a gem born in slime, one of those miracles that prove
+born in slime, one of those miracles that prove there is a ministering angel

-there is a ministering angel of counterbalance, who ensures nothing is so
+of counterbalance, who ensures nothing is so poor it doesn’t boast a

-poor it doesn’t boast a compensating facet or dimension.
-Or they accompany
+compensating facet or dimension.
+Or they accompany films so good that the

-films so good that the maker’s mission statement partakes, like everything
+maker’s mission statement partakes, like everything else, of the work’s

-else, of the work’s irradiating glory.
-In the first category, honourable mention must go to
+irradiating glory.
+In the first category, honourable mention

-SWORD AND THE ROSE).
+ROSA (THE SWORD AND THE ROSE).
 Shame about the movie (pirate adventure with

 mystical-allegorical trimmings), but you could spend a year happily with the